surmwill/recycler_unity/README.md

 - `prevState:` the previous state the endcap was in.
 - `newState:` the new state the endcap is currently in.

-### RecalculateDimensions
+### RecalculateHeight
 ```
-protected void RecalculateDimensions(FixEntries? fixEntries)
+protected void RecalculateHeight(float? newHeight, FixEntries? fixEntries)
 ```

-Called when the endcap updates its dimensions and needs to alert the recycler of its new size.
+Called when the endcap needs to update its height in the recycler.
-Note that this triggers a layout rebuild of the endcap, incorporating any changes in its auto-calculated size.

 <ins>Parameters</ins>
+- `newHeight:` the height to set the endcap to, null if it should be auto-calculated.
 - `fixEntries:` if we're updating the size of a visible endcap, then we'll either be pushing other entries or creating extra space for other entries to occupy.
 This defines how and what entries will get moved.
 If we're not updating an endcap in the visible window, this is ignored, and the parameter will be overriden with whatever value only moves other offscreen entries, preserving the view of what's on-screen.